 28

 methods.
 By comparing results from genuine- and fabricated data across summary statistics and raw data, it seems like classification based on statistically significant effect sizes strikes the best balance between parsimony, effectiveness, and usability.
 Variance analyses on the other hand are a well performing option that is somewhat more complex in its application.
-The digit analyses based on the Newcomb-Benford law and the terminal digit principle do not perform well.
+The digit analyses based on the Newcomb-Benford law and the terminal digit principle did not perform well.
 We bundled our functions for the variance- and digit analyses and the (reversed) Fisher method in the ddfab (short for detecting data fabrication) package for R, which is available through GitHub (https://github.com/chartgerink/ddfab) for application in further research and development.

 We designed the current studies to have sufficient information to detect data fabrication within a given set of data, but not necessarily to generalize our results to a larger population.
 As such, the sample sizes of the presented studies and the type of effect we chose as the empirical context necessarily restrict the drawing of more general inferences.
-Further research should ocnsider whether these results also apply to other types of data or effects.
+Further research should consider whether these results also apply to other types of data or effects.
 Nevertheless, our studies have highlighted that variance- and effect size analysis and multivariate associations are methods that look promising to detect problematic data.
 Our descriptive results with confidence intervals may be regarded as an initial step in understanding the effectiveness of these methods to detect data fabrication.
 Next, we highlight some of the difficulties that remain.

 All presented results throughout the two studies pertain to relative comparisons between genuine- and fabricated data.
 Hence, all statements about the performance of classification depends on the availability of unbiased genuine data to compare to and cannot readily be done by using generic decision criteria such as alpha-levels.
 As we saw for example in the variance analyses for Study 2, there was excellent relative classification, but absolute classification as many researchers are used to by comparing p < α remained problematic.
-More specifically, we would have classified all datasets as fabricated if we had used the traditional hypothesis testing approach (see also Simonsohn, 2013).
-It is for exactly this reason we refrain from formulating general decision rules for the methods presented in this paper.
+More specifically, we would have classified all datasets as fabricated if we had used the traditional hypothesis testing approach.
+So we agree with the call to always include a control sample when applying these tools to studies that look suspicious ( Simonsohn, 2013).
+This is also the reason we refrain from formulating general decision rules for the methods presented in this paper.
 This might also have implications for general applications of statistical methods to detect potentially problematic data, such as the recent application by Carlisle (2017).
 Carlisle (2017) used the same method applied in the Fujii case to approximately 5000 clinical trials without any further validation of the methods.
 Our results suggest that in practice aberrant effects are best detected in relative fashion, for example in a meta-analysis (corroborating our own anecdotal experience), or to look for excessively large effect sizes (e.g., r > .95) as an initial screening of a set of effects (especially when that effect size is larger than the reliability of the product of the measures involved).
 Using absolute classification (i.e., p < α) can be problematic, considering that many of the methods we tested (e.g., variance analyses, digit analyses) are not specific enough, flagging both genuine- and fabricated data as problematic.